PWRFLcreative/Lightwork/README.md

 **Artnet**, you’ll need to consult your hardware’s manual for setup.
 (ArtNet support is currently incomplete)

-## Required libraries
+## Requirements

+**Libraries:**
-All available from the Sketch>Import Library> Add Library dialog in the Processing IDE:
+All available from the Sketch>Import Library>Add Library dialog in the Processing IDE:

 **PixelPusher, OpenCV, ControlP5**

+We reccommend, and have built this using the Logitech C920 webcam.
+It's cheap, is tripod mount compatible, and generally provides high quality capture.

+Tested and developed in OSX 10.12 and Windows 10, may not behave well in other operating systems.

 # LightWork Mapper